 It’s slightly down on audio authority compared to what we’d like and could be more convincing.
 While the bottom-end is generally decent, by TV speaker standards, in the big hits – bodies thumping the ground, bursts of flame from Marvel monsters – it lacks the oomph necessary to really get the heart thumping.

 There are some audio modes worth trying, including Adaptive Audio, which adds a little more breadth to the sound, but we prefer it switched off.
 If you want the Q85R to try to intelligently level out the audio across different scenes and sources, then use Adaptive Volume.

 The 55in Q85R is a very worthy 4K TV.
 Viewed in its own right, the picture is impressive indeed, and across all sources.
 From epic vistas to gritty backstreet violence, its performance is very solid.
 It’s a delight to use, too.

 The problem for the Q85R is how much better the Q90R is.
-We’re not suggesting that £500 isn’t a lot of money, but in our view, it’s worth paying extra for the greater dynamism to the picture and sophistication to the audio.
-Then there’s the LG C9 OLED, which in 55in guise is just £200 more expensive than the Q85R.
+At the time of writing, the price between the two models is £500, which we're not suggesting isn’t a lot of money but is, in our view, worth paying.
+Then there’s the LG C9 OLED, which can often be bought for even less.

 - Picture 4

 - Features 5